robotlegs/robotlegs-framework/src/robotlegs/bender/framework/readme-hooks.md

 # Hooks

 Hooks run before or after certain extension actions.
+They are typically used by extensions to run custom actions based on environmental conditions.

 ## Hook Forms